 Current Market Trends: No new government laws or regulations affecting online businesses were passed within the past year.
 Goods are increasingly being advertised online, mainly through social media, but final sale or sales transaction are done in person.
-Reduced data charges would significantly boost the number of internet users and hence the number of individuals that can be reached via e-commerce.
-Trends to encourage more cashless transactions, such as establishing POS systems at retail shops, might also incentivise more Gambians to opt for online shopping.
+Reduced data charges would significantly boost the number of internet users and therefore, the number of individuals that can be reached via e-commerce.
+Trends to encourage more cashless transactions, such as establishing POS systems at retail shops, might also incentivize more Gambians to opt for online shopping.
 Currently, the number of retailers providing this as a payment option are very limited.

-Mobile eCommerce: Mobile banking has become popular among consumers.
-Consumers can pay serval bills including electricty top-up, school fees, mobile top-up, pay for groceries in stores.
-In addition consumers have the option make emergency ATM withdrawals and can make bank transfers both internatlly and externally.
+Online payments are not common in The Gambia as many businesses which could be considered e-commerce only use their online platforms to advertise their goods, relying on cash payments for their final sales.
+Mobile e-commerce: Mobile banking has become popular among consumers.
+Consumers can pay serval bills including electricity top-up, school fees, mobile top-up, pay for groceries in stores.
+In addition, consumers have the option to make emergency ATM withdrawals and can make bank transfers both internally and externally.